-In her role as branch manager, Catherine is responsible for leading the team of lawyers in her region in delivering excellent client service and experience.
-Catherine also leads a highly talented client relationship and business development team covering Wales and the South West.
+In her role as branch manager, Catherine is responsible for leading the team of lawyers in her region to deliver excellent client service and experience.
+Catherine also leads a highly talented client relationship and business development team, covering Wales and the South West.

 Catherine has extensive experience dealing with serious accidents at work, including those leading to amputation, burns, chronic pain and chronic back injuries.
 She has also dealt with manual handling injuries and injuries sustained from working at height.

 She has won millions of pounds for clients and prides herself on recovering the maximum amount of compensation possible for each client.